Designing coherent, cross-platform, AI-native products

 The Memory of the System

 Technology scales through abstraction.
 Teams scale through memory.
-Every design decision of consequence gets made once, forgotten, and then made again by someone else, slightly differently, and the drift between the two answers is where incoherence enters a growing product.
-The countermeasure is unglamorous: a decision log, kept in the repository, written at the moment of convergence.
+Every design decision of consequence gets made once, forgotten, and made again by someone else, slightly differently, and the drift between the two answers is where incoherence enters a growing product.
+The countermeasure is unglamorous: a decision log, kept in the repository, written at the moment of choice.
 What was decided, what was rejected, and why, in two or three sentences.
 The log is not documentation of the design.
-It is the design's reasons, which are the part the artifacts cannot carry.
+It is the design's reasons, the part the artifacts cannot carry.

 Decisionskills/decisions.md